 West Virginia has a “Resource Curse.”
 Intuitively, you might think that resource rich areas would become very wealthy—you might assume it’s a blessing.
 However, studies show that areas rich in resources are also impoverished; the extraction concentrates poverty.
 And we know that well here in WV.
 Our families have been living with that curse for time out of mind.
 Read on for details.

-As one example, here in Ritchie County, Antero Resources expects to produce nearly 1.5 billion pounds of salts per year (2000 tons per day) with its proposed Frack Waste Disposal project, with “residual” moisture that may or may not be radioactive.
-Their plan is to fill nearly 500 acres of our hollers, impacting 89 streams, five miles worth, plus 11 wetlands.
+As one example, here in Ritchie County, Antero Resources expects to produce nearly 1.5 billion pounds of solid toxins per year (2000 tons per day) with its proposed Frack Waste Dump.
+Their plan is to fill nearly 500 acres of our hollers with frack salts, impacting 89 streams, five miles worth, plus 11 wetlands.

 They have not, of course, bothered to complete impact studies for the streams.
 Antero is not concerned about impacts that don’t have to do with their bottom line.

-That’s a bold statement… but I say that because Antero is choosing to locate its Frack Waste Disposal project within the “Zone of Peripheral Concern” for the Hughes River Water Board.
+That’s a bold statement… but I say that because Antero is choosing to locate its Frack Dump within the “Zone of Peripheral Concern” for the Hughes River Water Board’s public water intake.
 Antero reps landsplained to us that the location had many benefits—for them.
 They did not explain why locating within the zone of concern would benefit us.
 It’s OUR zone of concern—not theirs.

-The community’s opposition to the project seems to have genuinely confused their representatives.
+Our community’s opposition to the project seems to have genuinely confused Antero’s representatives.
 We’re not congratulating Antero on the business acumen of their decision to concentrate their pollution on top of us and to put our community’s water at risk.
 Perhaps they confused buying off Governor Tomblin with doing something that would benefit the people here.
-Or perhaps they expected the public meeting to be an opportunity to bask in all the expressions of our gratitude for their ability to transmogrify our beautiful sunsets and our peace of mind into cash for themselves.
+Or perhaps they expected their recent public meeting to be an opportunity to bask in all the expressions of our gratitude for their ability to transmogrify our beautiful sunsets and our peace of mind into cash for themselves.

-Who knows.
-But when we didn’t react with robust hurrahs to their offer of nearly 37 billion pounds of potentially radioactive waste that would be our community’s long term management problem—in exchange for up to 21 jobs for a few years—they were stupefied with astonishment.
+When we didn’t react with robust hurrahs to their offer that nearly 37 billion pounds of—definitely toxic, and potentially radioactive—waste that would be our community’s long term management problem—in exchange for up to 21 jobs for a few years—they were stupefied with astonishment.

 To put it in perspective in terms of impact to our community, Denver County, Colorado—that’s where Antero is actually based—has a population of about 600,000, meaning that if Antero threatened its own county as it does ours, they would be threatening the water of about 180,000 people.

 Having their dangerous operations where WE live rather than where THEY live means less legal hassle, and more likelihood of success in bringing their jackboot down on us.
-It also means these executives pouring so much money into our elections aren’t living with polluted water and air in their communities, nor are they living with the relentless, jaw-grinding cacophony of a pump station.
+It also means these executives pouring so much money into our elections aren’t living with polluted water and air in their communities, nor are they living with the relentless, jaw-grinding cacophony of a pump station, nor 600 trucks a day inflicted upon their own neighborhoods.

-To be clear, it’s not just that they’re targeting us, which is bad enough.
-It’s also that the economics of extraction also causes poverty in communities where extraction occurs.
+To be clear, it’s not just that Extraction Barons are targeting WV and places like it, which would be bad enough.
+It’s also that the economics of extraction also causes worse poverty in communities where extraction occurs.
 Can this be a surprise to any West Virginian?
 Our state has always been resource rich, but our people have never benefited from it in any meaningful, fair-share sort of way.

 What the coal barons learned over the years after their pyrrhic victory at Blair Mountain is that they needed a change in strategy.
 They needed to wage a propaganda campaign against anyone who is working to actually help miners.
 They want us to forget that the needs of coal miners are different than the “needs” of coal execs and coal barons.